Images by Benjamin Mathers Photography.

 A ruined gothic tower, with its wrought iron fireplace, made for a stunning backdrop for our models in their hand crafted gowns by local couturier Katrine Mogensen.
 Katrine specialises in bespoke gowns that infuse the romance of the pre-Raphaelites into soft, elegant designs.
 Her signature look is very ethereal and romantic using delicate fabrics and handmade detailing such as fabric flowers and French lace, all created and finished by hand.
 These bespoke gowns added a uniqueness to the shoot and a luxurious feel.
 There were four dresses that Katrine created for us, a demure lace jacket and a vintage, full length veil.

-The walled garden at Thurning Hall was set for an intimate wedding breakfast using tableware curated from the wedding gift list company, Prezola and stationery from Sugar and Spice Designs.
+The walled garden at Thurning Hall was set for an intimate wedding breakfast using tableware curated from the wedding gift list company, Prezola and stationery from White Olive Design Studio.
 We wanted to give a luxurious quality to the tablescape without making it too staid and oppressive.
 The table was dressed with a beautiful flower and foliage garland, highlighted with candlesticks and soft pink florals.
 The refined Dartington crystal glassware, ‘ivory’ handled cutlery from OKA and delicately patterned Monsoon crockery by Denby (all from Prezola) hinted at elegance and the heritage of the venue.
 We layered the look to give a decadent style.
 Each place setting was completed with a mini donut from Sugar Buttons adorned in pink icing and sugar decorations to add a cute, and contemporary touch to the table.
 Prezola also provided mercury silver candlesticks and tea light holders in a selection of soft metallic lustres which added to the softness and romance of the shoot.
 The table was crowned with a hanging chandelier to create an even more dramatic and opulent visual feast.

 The reclaimed yew tree swing made a perfect setting to display the full array of sweet treats from Sugar Buttons.
 Show-stopping cakes balanced on the swing is a highlight of this shoot.
 With gilded tiers, pink marble icing, delicate white ruffles, cupcakes, mini donuts and cake pots, the dessert swing was a plethora of sweetness in candy pink hues.